tryiou/arbtaker/README.md

 logic:
 bot will scan xbridge tokens & balance and possible orderbooks,
-then calculate CEX tokens path and orderbooks,
+then calculate ccxt exchange tokens path and orderbooks,
 compare to find profitable trades,
 execute on each platform if sufficient balances on each side.